-The provisions of alcohol licensing directly relate to the priorities within the 10 Year Plan (Moray 2023) in relation to healthier citizens, a growing and diverse economy and safer communities.
+The provisions of alcohol licensing directly relate to the priorities within the 10 Year Plan (Local Outcomes Improvement Plan (LIOP)) in relation to changing our relationship with alcohol where people are healthier and experience fewer harms as a result of alcohol use, a growing, diverse and sustainable economy and safer communities.
 Alcohol and alcohol dependency influence the health of the population.
 The alcohol industry in terms of production, retail and the positive effects on tourism all aid a growing economy.
 Regulation of the sale of alcohol contributes to a safer community.